Our unique analysis of the bills Bartlett sponsored and cosponsored provides insight into his position in the Senate.

 View All » (including bills from previous years)

-From Jan 1973 to Oct 1978, Bartlett missed 330 of 3,582 roll call votes, which is 9.2%.
-This is better than the median of 10.6% among the lifetime records of senators serving in Oct 1978.
+From Jan 1973 to Oct 1978, Bartlett missed 334 of 3,605 roll call votes, which is 9.3%.
+This is on par with the median of 12.1% among the lifetime records of senators serving in Oct 1978.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.